 The Ritz Club’s complaints procedure has three stages.

-Stage 1: If you have any concerns arising from any aspect of our licensed activities, in the first instance you should speak to a pit boss or manager who will seek to resolve the problem for you at the time.
+Stage 1: If you have any concerns arising from any aspect of our licensed activities, in the first instance you should speak to the duty gaming manager who will seek to resolve the problem for you at the time.

-Stage 2: If the pit boss or manager cannot resolve the matter to your satisfaction, you should put your complaint in writing to:
+Stage 2: If the gaming manager cannot resolve the matter to your satisfaction, you should contact the Director of Casino Operations in person, over the telephone or in writing to:

 The Director of Casino Operations